MohamadMoheb/MohamadMoheb/README.md

 ## About me

-Self-taught electronics repair technician and computer science student at <a href="https://www.rhu.edu.lb/" target="_blank" rel="noopener noreferrer">Rafik Hariri University</a>.
-Since 2019, I fix hardware at the component level — GPUs, motherboards, laptops, and storage.
+Electronics repair technician and computer science student at <a href="https://www.rhu.edu.lb/" target="_blank" rel="noopener noreferrer">Rafik Hariri University</a>.
+Since 2021, I fix hardware at the component level: GPUs, motherboards, laptops, and Data Recovery.

 I run <a href="https://thelogiqlab.com" target="_blank" rel="noopener noreferrer"><strong>The Logiq Lab</strong></a> in Rmeileh: bench diagnostics, honest repair, 60-day warranty.
 No fix, no fee.
 I also build the site, our tools, and side projects between hardware and code.